practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/README.md

 <br/>

-And last but not least: the probability that someone will write and publish a book like "100 Scala Mistakes and How to Avoid Them" (see https://www.thecoder.cafe/p/100-go-mistakes) is rather low.
+And last but not least: the probability that someone will write and publish a book like "100 Scala Mistakes and How to Avoid Them" (see https://www.thecoder.cafe/p/100-go-mistakes) is rather low in my opinion.

 <br/>